mgussekloo/Localtinymce/README.md

 # Localtinymce
 A simple, self-hosted TinyMCE with image uploads for Laravel Nova.

 I needed a simple, zero-config TinyMCE for Laravel Nova and this is what I came up with.
+It includes image uploads and a way to edit HTML (so it's easy to embed video's).
+No API keys required!

 ### Installation